Where to stay in Lisbon for first timers

 • Hilly terrain can be challenging for those with mobility issues

-• Fewer modern amenities and chain hotels
+• Fewer chain hotels

-• Can be a bit of a maze for first-time visitors
+• Can be a bit of a maze for first-time visitors – Google maps will be your friend!

 Panoramic view of Alfama, Lisbon's oldest neighborhood.
 Colorful buildings with terracotta roofs cascade down the hillside.
 The São Vicente de Fora Monastery and the dome of the National Pantheon are visible against a blue sky with fluffy clouds